-Aimee Stephens was a transgender woman whose job discrimination case is currently before the Supreme Court, with a decision expected within days.
+Aimee Stephens was a transgender woman whose job discrimination case went to the Supreme Court in 2020.

 - Died: May 12, 2020 (Who else died on May 12?)

 - Details of death: Died at home in Michigan of complications related to kidney failure at the age of 59.

 - We invite you to share condolences for Aimee Stephens in our Guest Book.